Truck Crash Litigation: Crafting and Challenging High Stakes Cases (2025 Edition)

 Key topics to be discussed:

-• Preserve critical data, records, and evidence
+Preserve critical data, records, and evidence when first retained in a case.

 This course is co-sponsored with myLawCLE.

-Date / Time: September 19, 2025
+Date / Time: July 16, 2026

 • 2:00 pm – 4:10 pm Eastern